First Time User? Enroll now.

 Congenital hemangiomas are benign vascular tumors that proliferate in utero.
 Development of these lesions is complete at birth.
 Histologically, these lesions are GLUT1 negative, unlike infantile hemangiomas.
 They are usually cutaneous, but can be found in the viscera.
 Complications include hemorrhage, transient heart failure, and transient coagulopathy.

 To the clinician unfamiliar with these lesions, congenital hemangiomas can be difficult to diagnose.
 Diagnostic criteria include a purpuric lesion fully formed at birth, frequently with a halo around the lesion, with high flow noted on ultrasound imaging.
-Essential to the diagnosis is observation of decrease in size over time or stability.
+Essential to the diagnosis is observation of stability or decrease in size over time.
 These lesions do not enlarge unless there is hemorrhage into the tumor.

 Somatic activating mutations of GNAQ and GNA11 have been found to be associated with congenital hemangiomas.
 Additional research is necessary to assess the significance of these findings, as this may aid in diagnosis and pathophysiology.